 Solid Documents was founded in 2001 to lead in the document productivity software category.

-As one of the first providers, Solid Documents has over a decade of success in delivering best-in-class document reconstruction and archiving software.
+As one of the first providers, Solid Documents has been successfully delivering best-in-class document reconstruction and archiving software for close to two decades.
 Its founder, Michael Cartwright, has extensive software development, management and document management experience.
 He recognized that PDF is the de facto document collaborative environment of the future that will enable a Universal Format for Document interchange.

 The company’s mission is to enable this vision by innovating the industry with its award-winning software, software development kit (SDK) and customer service.